clojure/tools.macro/README.md

 Change Log
 ====================

+* Release 0.1.5 on 2013.09.12
+  * Fix macroexpansion of methods in deftype\* and reify\*
+  * Allow only non-qualified symbols in macrolet and symbol-macrolet
+  * Fix bug that caused overlooking local macro definitions
+* Release 0.1.4 on 2013.09.07
+  * Fix compatibility issue for Clojure 1.3/1.4
 * Release 0.1.2 on 2012.02.18
   *  Protect symbols bound by let and letfn against macroexpansion from an outer scope
 * Release 0.1.1 on 2011.05.26